sxysun-zz/Iota-lang/README.md

 # iota-lang
 ### introduction:
 Lisp dialet written with Scala, light weight, equipped with latex-ish grammar for unicode operators. this language is typed.
 Provides helpful and detailed debug information. code vadility check.
+(I used to call this repo alayi-lang)

 ### features:
 * Lambda[ iota ] calculus application